 "We applaud the Army's decision, but we still have more work to do," said Harsimran Kaur, Legal Director, the Sikh Coalition.
 "Although Sikhs have a reputation for being among the finest soldiers in the world, Sikh Americans must still seek individual exemptions to serve their country.
 Religious freedom is one of the bedrock American values.
 Going forward, we hope that the U.S. military will accept with open arms any Sikh who wants to serve."

-Finally the Coalition would like to thank the Sikh community for their steadfast support of the work that makes these milestones possible.
+Finally the very good site Coalition would like to thank the Sikh community for their steadfast support of the work that makes these milestones possible.
 Again, the Coalition also thanks McDermott Will & Emery for it's tireless efforts.

 "Following the historic accommodations and successful integration of Captains Kalsi and Rattan over the past nine months, we have been unwavering in our assertions that Simran Preet Singh Lamba's religious requirements in no way hinder his ability to effectively serve the United States," said Amandeep S. Sidhu, McDermott Will & Emery's lead counsel in this case.